 eXelate uses standard non-sensitive health segments to deliver interest-based advertisements to users in web browsers and mobile applications.
 For a complete list of such non-sensitive health segments, please click here.

 eXelate is a participant in the Digital Advertising Alliance (“DAA”) and adheres to the DAA’s Self-Regulatory Principles for Online Behavioral Advertising, including the DAA’s Application of Self-Regulatory Principles to the Mobile Environment.
-To learn more about the DAA and its consumer choice mechanism, click here. eXelate is also a member of the Network Advertising Initiative (“NAI”) and adheres to the NAI Code of Conduct, including the 2013 NAI Mobile Application Code.
+To learn more about the DAA and its consumer choice mechanism, click here. eXelate is also a member of the Network Advertising Initiative (“NAI”) and adheres to the NAI Codes of Conduct.
 To find out more, and opt-out of NAI member cookies, click here. eXelate also a member of and adheres to the European Interactive Digital Advertising Alliance’s (“EDAA”) principles.
 To learn more about the EDAA and its consumer choice mechanism, click here.

 eXelate may use data it collects or receives from advertising technology partners and customers, including publishers, to make a deterministic or statistical match of mobile advertising identifiers and cookie identifiers.
 For example, eXelate or its partners may match your devices if you log into the same online service on multiple devices or web browsers, or if your devices share similar attributes that support an inference that they are used by the same user.

 We also may use such information to match a user’s interests across devices, as well as for analytics, ad reporting, or to improve the services.